chrisnoonan98675/site/xl-deploy/how-to/add-resources-to-a-tomcat-container.markdown

 ## Confine resources to the common context

 In an environment that contains a virtual host and a common context, XL Deploy will automatically map resources to both containers.
 To deploy resources to the common context only, you must use the tagging feature.
-For more information, see [Using tags to configure deployments](use-tags-to-configure-deployments.html).
+For more information, see [Use tags to configure deployments](/xl-deploy/how-to/use-tags-to-configure-deployments.html).

 For example, add the tag "Common" to the common context: